RFEA – The Forces Employment Charity, which is currently celebrating its 135th birthday, is launching Military Women,...

 What about if you are made redundant?

 Whether or not you applied to be made redundant, you will cease to accrue service for ELC eligibility on the day you leave.
 If you have accrued six or more years’ service since registering on the scheme by your last day of service, you will still be eligible to claim ELC at the lower tier (£1,000).
 If you have accrued eight or more years’ service since registering on the scheme by your last day of service, you will be eligible to claim ELC at the higher tier (£2,000), subject to meeting the other conditions associated with the scheme.

-If you have already left the Service or are in your resettlement phase, you may be eligible to claim under the terms of the Publicly Funded Further Education/Higher Education (PF FE/HE) scheme.
-Click here to find out more – or, for full details and to check the detailed eligibility rules, visit www.enhancedlearningcredits.com
+If you have already left the Service or are in your resettlement phase, you may be eligible to claim under the terms of PF FE/HE scheme.
+Click here to find out more – or, for full details and to check the detailed eligibility rules, click here.

 Find out more

 Much more detailed information is available in JSP 822, which can be downloaded here.

 Case Studies See all